‘Chris Carson is an animal’: The Seahawks’ star running back is a ‘warrior’ who keeps bouncing back

 Chris Carson can still cook too.

-The Seahawks’ star running back had 100 scrimmage yards and two touchdowns in Sunday’s 31-23 victory at Miami, returning in top form a week after he sustained a knee injury against Dallas.
+The Seahawks’ star running back had 100 scrimmage yards and two touchdowns in the 31-23 victory Sunday at Miami, returning in top form a week after he sustained a knee injury against Dallas.

 “Chris Carson is an animal,” Seahawks receiver DK Metcalf said via Zoom after the game.

-Carson being able to start Sunday’s game was an uncertain possibility after the injury last week, when his leg was twisted by Dallas’ defensive lineman Trysten Hill late in the Seahawks’ victory over the Cowboys.
+Carson being able to start the game Sunday was an uncertain possibility after the injury last week, when his leg was twisted by Dallas’ defensive lineman Trysten Hill late in the Seahawks’ victory over the Cowboys.
 Hill was later fined by the NFL for the play.

-Carson then took a helmet to the chin on a hit by Miami linebacker Elandon Roberts midway through the second quarter Sunday.
+Then Sunday, Carson took a helmet to the chin on a hit by Miami linebacker Elandon Roberts midway through the second quarter.
 It appeared Carson might have briefly lost consciousness as he fumbled the ball while falling backward on the play.

 Trainers then evaluated Carson for a concussion on the sideline, and he did not play the rest of the half.